 Lipton's work co-editing Visualizing the Web: Evaluating Online Design from A Visual Communication Perspective (Peter Lang 2010) demonstrates a wide and varying intellectual curiosity across multiple disciplinary approaches and methods.

 He teaches courses about culture and communication, digital literacy and pedagogy, performance studies, and research methods.
 In the classroom, he strikes a balance between theory and practice by employing alternative pedagogical models from multidisciplinary perspectives.
 He taught both middle and secondary school and worked as a teacher-educator and supervisor; he also works as a curricula specialist in the areas of communication, media, curriculum design, pedagogy, and assessment.

-Before coming to Guelph, Lipton directed the Media Ecology program at New York University, worked as a resource and site advisor for New York City public school teachers, taught at the Harvey Milk High School in New York City, held the Mellon Fellowship in Visual Literacy at Vassar College and was the recipient of a Ford Foundation grant.
-He also spent time as the education director at the Children’s Media Project, a non-profit organization, where he developed health-promotion media literacy workshops.
-The Dutchess County Department of Health and the Children’s Services Council funded this multi-year research about health education, media literacy and visual communication.
+Before coming to Guelph, Lipton directed the Media Ecology program (MA) at New York University, worked as a resource and site advisor for New York City public school teachers, taught at the Harvey Milk High School in New York City, held the Mellon Fellowship in visual literacy at Vassar College, and was the recipient of a Ford Foundation grant.
+He spent time as the education director at the Children’s Media Project (now SPARK), a non-profit organization, where he developed health-promotion media literacy workshops.
+The New York State, Dutchess County, Department of Health and its Children’s Services Council funded this multi-year research about health education and promotion, media literacy, and visual communication.